Mastering typing.TypeVar for Generic Functions

 return val

-# Bound parameter: restricts to class hierarchy
+# Bound parameter: restricts to the class hierarchy rooted at Base

 class Base: ...